davmixcool/customgpt/README.md

 ## Quick Start

-Then you can use it in your project:
+Use it in your project:

 ```javascript
 const { CustomGPT } = require("@davmixcool/customgpt")